asood08/Projects/UBCSailbot/PCBs/README.md

 # Circuits in PCBs

-Each breakout board implements several essential circuits to ensure reliable operation of Sailbot’s electrical system.
+Each breakout board implements several essential circuits to ensure the reliable operation of Sailbot’s electrical system.
+The SAIL V3 has also been implemented in a more organized manner, with multiple schematic pages being used, along with each designator being associated with the page number of the schematic

 Below are the key circuits and their purposes:

 ---